-Potsdam, the capital of Brandenburg in the east of Germany, makes a great day trip from Berlin and provides some of the elegance missing from the city.
-The Prussian kings left their royal imprint here with lavish palaces, parks, and gardens, many of them with UNESCO World Heritage status.
+Potsdam, the capital of Brandenburg in east Germany, makes a great day trip from Berlin and provides some of the elegance missing from a modern big city.
+The Prussian kings left their royal imprint with lavish palaces, parks, and gardens, many of them with UNESCO World Heritage status.

 Sweeping gables, red bricks, and white window shutters straight out of the Netherlands have found a home in Potsdam.
 The Dutch Quarter (Hollaenderviertel) was built in the 18th century for Dutch artisans and craftsmen who were invited to settle down here by Frederick the Great.